IsaccBarker/ARC-ff/README.md

 ./gradlew build
 ```

-That's it. `gradlew` is a script that downloads Gradle and runs the commands for you, so there's no fuss!
-This README will be extended to contain instructions on how to run this "binary" from the command line when we figure it out.
+That's it. `gradlew` is a script that downloads Gradle and the right Java version, and runs the commands for you, so there's no fuss!

-## libOpenCvAndroid.so
-For Easy Open Cv to work you have to download the `libOpenCvAndroid.so` file and copy it to the robot controller inside of the FIRST folder; you can find download and further instructions [here](https://github.com/OpenFTC/EasyOpenCV) If there is a error you might need to rename it whatever file the error says is missing.

 ## Författare och meriter (Authors and credits)
-### Programvaruingenjörer (Software engineers)
+### Programvaruingenjörer (Software engineers, alphabetical)
  1. Milo Banks

  2. Aurora Chichos/Chicken

- 3. Jack Revoy

- 4. Teo Welton
+ 3. Teo Welton

 ### Bibliotek används (Libraries used)
 ##### Driver for our code (pun intended!)